TheMiki666/HashMap/README.md

 # TESTING

-The HashMap class is tested in three different ways on main.rb file:
+The HashMap class is tested in three different ways in main.rb file:
 * Test 1: checking the capacity growing and shrinking
 * You have to uncomment the lines 187 and 195 of the HashMap#change_capacity method if you want to play this test properly
 * Test 2: tests the functionality (but in may own way)